Supaul junction railway station: Redevelopment

-Supaul railway station is undergoing redevelopment under the Amrit Bharat Station Scheme, an initiative of the Indian Railways aimed at transforming stations into modern, world-class facilities.
+Supaul junction railway station is undergoing redevelopment under the Amrit Bharat Station Scheme, an initiative of the Indian Railways aimed at transforming stations into modern, world-class facilities.
 The redevelopment focuses on enhancing passenger convenience, accessibility, and overall infrastructure quality.

+A new railway line was made in 2025 -2026 from supaul (Sou) to Triveniganj via aham pipra.

 Under this project, the station will see improvements in station access, circulating areas, waiting halls, and platforms.
 The plan also includes integrating the station with the surrounding city area and providing modern amenities such as free Wi-Fi, improved passenger information systems, and facilities for persons with disabilities.

 Key details

-Supaul railway station is among 92 stations in Bihar selected for redevelopment under the Amrit Bharat Station Scheme.
+Supaul junction railway station is among 92 stations in Bihar selected for redevelopment under the Amrit Bharat Station Scheme.